proinsias/an-independent-mind/docs/Books/Grit The Power of Passion and Perseverance.md

 > In homage to the earlier work of Seligman and Maier on learned helplessness,
 > where the inability to escape punishment led animals to give up on a second challenging task,
 > Bob dubbed this phenomenon learned industriousness.
-> His major conclusion was simply that the assocation between working hard and reward can be learned.
+> His major conclusion was simply that the association between working hard and reward can be learned.
 > Bob will go further and say that without directly experiencing the connection between effort and reward,
 > animals, whether they're rats or people, default to laziness.
 > Calorie-burning effort is, after all, something evolution has shaped us to avoid whenever possible.